KRCR-TV: Former translators

 In the early 1990s, KRCR operated a satellite, KFWU (channel 8), in Fort Bragg; originally serving as an ABC affiliate for the Mendocino County portion of the San Francisco Bay Area television market; the station would be sold in 1996.
 It is currently independent station KQSL.

-KRCR was formerly broadcast on translators channel 2 in Lakehead; channel 3 in Lewiston and Mountain Gate; channel 4 in Big Bend, etc., Hayfork and Covelo; channel 5 in Mineral and Trinity Center; channel 20 in Yuba City, part of the Sacramento television market (KRCR no longer broadcasts at all in Yuba City) and channel 21 in Susanville, part of the Reno television market.
+KRCR was formerly broadcast on translators channel 2 in Lakehead; channel 3 in Lewiston and Mountain Gate; channel 4 in Big Bend, etc., Hayfork and Covelo; channel 5 in Mineral and Trinity Center; channel 20 in Yuba City, part of the Sacramento television market (KRCR no longer broadcasts at all in Yuba City) and channel 21 in Susanville, part of the Reno market.